Legacy

 The Shadow

-He demands every kindness be witnessed, every sacrifice announced.
-He gave invisibly once – held something together for years – and at the end, someone else took the bow.
+The Illustrious demands every kindness be witnessed, every sacrifice announced.
+He gave unseen once.
+Held it together for years, and in the end, someone else took the bow.
 He stood in the wings and watched.
-So now he trades the enduring pull of gravity for the temporary glare of attention.
 People orbit his performance but never land.
-They remember the show, not the mass.
-He dies having been seen by everyone and known by no one.
-Or the soul is hollowed by a voice that arrived before memory – too much, too loud, who do you think you are?
+He dies on a stage.
+The audience remembers the lights. ❖ The Quiet was hollowed young – a voice that arrived before memory and never left.
 He never trusted his own mass.
-A voice arrived before memory, too much, too loud, who do you think you are?, and he believed it.
-He saw confident men claim legacies they had not earned, and swore against becoming them.
-He could not tell earned weight from borrowed.
-He enters rooms already apologising.
-His shoulders curve before anyone speaks – a flinch against a blow that stopped falling decades ago.
+He watched confident men claim legacies they had not earned, and swore never to become them.
+But he could not tell earned weight from borrowed.
+He enters rooms apologising before he arrives.
+His shoulders curve before anyone speaks – a flinch against a flinch, for a blow that was only ever a voice.
 He has something to say.
-He can feel it pressing against his teeth.
-But the voice is older than his teeth, older than his voice, and it speaks first: Who asked you?
-He shrinks from every room, then lingers at the threshold, hoping someone would turn and say stay.
+But the voice is older than his tongue, and it speaks first: Who asked you?
+He shrinks from every room, then lingers at the threshold, hoping someone will turn and say stay.
 No one turns.
 They did not feel him enter; they do not feel him leave.
-He dies having exerted no pull.
-The orbits that should have bent around him continue straight – paths that will never know they were meant to curve.
+He dies not knowing what he weighed.
+The orbits bend.
+No one tells the dead.

 The Cut